xdevman/BitcoinDisplay-ESP32/README.md

 # Display Bitcoin Price on OLED with ESP32 and Python

-This project enables you to display the price of Bitcoin on an OLED display using the ESP32 development board and the Python programming language.
+This project allows you to showcase the current price of Bitcoin on an OLED display using the ESP32 development board and Python programming language.
+For more detailed information, you can read [my blog post](https://sobhan.hashnode.dev/getting-started-with-esp32-building-a-bitcoin-price-display-with-python) dedicated to this project.

 ## Requirements